scala-subscript/eye-test/README.md

 1. From the *Login* screen, select your user.
 2. Press **Export to CSV** button.
 3. Select where to save your scores, save them to the file with a `*.csv` extension, for example `my_scores.csv`.
-4. Open the file with a table processor, like Microsoft Exel.
-If asked what the values are separated by, specify only comma "`,`" symbol.
+4. Open the file with a table processor, like Microsoft Excel.
+If asked what the values are separated by, specify only the comma "`,`" symbol.
 5. The table contains your scores for each eye and the dates where the tests were taken.
 A good idea is to use your table processor's built-in functionalities to build a plot of the dynamics of your eyesight, so that you know whether you need to change your working habits.

 # Issues